Darden Restaurants shares rise on 3Q earnings

 The company posted revenue of $2.25 billion in the period, topping last year’s quarter of $2.13 billion as well as Street forecasts.
 Nine analysts surveyed by Zacks expected $2.24 billion.

-Darden shares rose more 6 percent percent in early trading.
+Darden shares rose more 6 percent in afternoon trading to $115.59.
 They’ve increased more than 15 percent since the beginning of the year and about 23 percent in the past 12 months.

 Elements of this story were generated by Automated Insights (http://automatedinsights.com/ap) using data from Zacks Investment Research.
 Access a Zacks stock report on DRI at https://www.zacks.com/ap/DRI